Blancpain: Recent development

 In 1983 the current iteration of Blancpain was born when SSIH sold the Rayville-Blancpain name to Jacques Piguet, son of Frédéric Piguet and director of the company of that name, and Jean-Claude Biver, at that time employed by the SSIH.
 The company set up production at Le Brassus, in the Joux Valley, and from then on traded under the name of Blancpain SA.

 In 1992, the SSIH purchased Blancpain back for 60 million Swiss Francs.
 At that time, Blancpain had annual sales of 50 million Swiss Francs.
-Jean-Claude Biver remained as CEO of Blancpain until 2002.
-Marc Hayek, the grandson of the Swatch Group's founder and chairman, Nicolas Hayek (1928–2010), has run Blancpain since 2002.
+Biver remained as CEO of Blancpain until 2002.
+Marc Hayek, the grandson of Swatch Group's founder and chairman Nicolas Hayek (1928–2010), has run Blancpain since 2002.

-Later, SSIH became known as the Swatch Group, and in July 2010, Frédéric Piguet SA, also owned by Swatch Group, was merged into the firm Blancpain SA.
+Later, SSIH became known as Swatch Group, and in July 2010, Frédéric Piguet SA, also owned by Swatch Group, was merged into the firm Blancpain SA.
 Currently, Blancpain is an active member of the Federation of the Swiss Watch Industry FH.